Works within motor neurons to increase

 pre-mRNA, SPINRAZA modifies splicing to increase exon 7 inclusion and

-production of full-length SMN protein1,3
+production of full-length SMN protein1,6

-• Individuals with SMA have a mutated survival motor neuron 1 gene, or SMN1, and rely only on the SMN2 gene to produce functional SMN protein4,5
+• Individuals with SMA have a mutated SMN1 gene and rely only on the SMN2 gene to produce functional SMN protein7,8

-Intrathecal delivery concentrates nusinersen in the cerebrospinal fluid (CSF)
+Intrathecal delivery concentrates nusinersen in the CSF

 and bypasses the blood-brain barrier

-Targets CNS tissues1
+Targets CNS tissues1,9

 • Half-life of up to 5.9 months (estimated to be 135-177 days)

-Review the warnings and precautions,
+Review the Warnings and Precautions,

 including thrombocytopenia, coagulation